turingschool/backend-curriculum-site/professional_development/archive/module_three/finding_opportunities.md

 There are more tools listed at the bottom of this markdown for you to consider, and we'll also discuss how you can create a system to keep yourself organized through Trello.

 ### Set Up Trello
 First, start with a place to track all of your job search research and to-dos.
 Trello is an easy-to-use project management tool that is perfect for tracking your leads.
-Make sure to add Meg as a collaborator (mstewart@turing.io).
+Make sure to add Meg as a collaborator (mstewart@turing.edu).

 Check out [this post](http://blog.trello.com/using-trello-for-a-job-search-less-stress-more-process) for more on why Trello is a helpful tool for staying on top of your job search and to see an example of a job search board.